 - prescribe antifungal tablets – you might need to take these for several weeks

-- refer you to a specialist called a dermatologist for more tests and treatment if needed
+- refer you to a skin specialist (dermatologist) for more tests and treatment if needed

 How you get athlete's foot